ppppqp/ppppqp.github.io/posts/2023-09-03-WASM-parser.md

 ```
 This whole bunch of bytes are all dedicated to the Code section, which has an id of 10. `02` means there will be two function definitions. `c6 80 80 80 00` indicates the body size (70) of the first function definition.
 Then the local variables, grouped in (number, type), are specified. `01` means there will be only 1 type of variable, and `02 7f` represents two `i32` variables (which is all local variable we need since there is only 1 type of local variable).
 The rest of the bytes (body size - bytes taken by local variables) are instructions.

-From the above example we see there is only two `i32` variables for the first function and
+From the above example we see there is only two `i32` variables for the first function and no variable for the second function.

+# Epilogue
+So we have successfully parsed a wasm binary.
+Next blog we will introduce how the pieces come together in runtime.

 # Appendix